oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a `columnKind` property of type `string` with enumerated values `utf16CodeUnits` and `unicodeCodePoints`, required.

+    NOTE: As of #191, this property is optional.

+### Items to be submitted for approval by e-ballot

 - [Issue #189](https://github.com/oasis-tcs/sarif-spec/issues/189): "Make result.workItemUris an array"

     In the `result` object:

     - Rename the `workItemUri` property to `workItemUris`.
     - Change its type from `string` to `string[]`, unique, minItems = 1.

+- [Issue #191](https://github.com/oasis-tcs/sarif-spec/issues/191): "run.columnKind is optional"

+    In the `run` object:

+    - Make the `columnKind` property optional.